 For residents living in the Converting Project on the date of conversion and all new admissions to the Covered Project thereafter, when TTP equals or exceeds the contract rent plus any utility allowance, the Project Owner must charge a tenant rent equal to the lesser of (a) TTP (which is not capped at gross rent), less the utility allowance in the contract, or (b) any applicable maximum rent allowable under LIHTC regulations.
-To this end, HUD is waiving sections 8-5 C. and 8-6 A. 1. of Housing Handbook 4350.3, REV-1.
+For this end, HUD is waiving sections 8-5 C. and 8-6 A. 1. of Housing Handbook 4350.3, REV-1.
 In such cases, the tenant will still be considered a Section 8 tenant and will still have the rights and be subject to the requirements of Section 8 tenants.
 Tenants will retain all of the rights under the Model Lease, including the right to occupy the unit, as well as those provided through this Notice, and tenants will still be subject to the requirements for Section 8 tenants, including the requirements concerning reexamination of family income and composition found in 24 CFR §§ 5.657 and 880.603(c).
 When TTP equals or exceeds Gross Rent, the excess rent collected by the owner is considered project funds and must be used for project purposes.
 Assistance may subsequently be reinstated if the Tenant becomes eligible for assistance.
-In the event that the tenant moves out, the Project Owner must select an applicant from the waiting list who meets the applicable income limits for the project.
+In the event that the tenant moves out, the Project Owner must

-For example, a public housing family residing in a property converting under RAD has a TTP of \$600.
+54 For example, a public housing family residing in a property converting under RAD has a TTP of \$600.
 The property has an initial Contract Rent of \$500, with a \$50 Utility Allowance.
 Following conversion, the residents is still responsible for paying \$600 in tenant rent and utilities.
 Accordingly, the Project Owner must charge this resident \$550, i.e., \$600 TTP, minus \$50 Utility Allowance.